alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 What Google CC Cannot Do

-CC is read-only: it summarizes but never takes action.
-It does not draft email replies, triage or classify your inbox, extract tasks from emails, track follow-ups, or work with Outlook.
-It is also experimental and could be discontinued at any time.
+CC stays close to read-only: it briefs you and can prepare a draft when you ask, but it does not autonomously triage or classify your inbox, extract tasks from emails into a task list, track follow-ups, or work with Outlook.
+It is also an early-access experiment and could be discontinued at any time.

 What alfred_ Does